ARM-software/bob-build/docs/user_guide/build_output.md

 heirarchies without lots of install groups.
 Here `libdrm.so` actually gets copied to `install/lib/libdrm/libdrm.so`.

-If you need to post-process the binary, use `post_install_cmd`.
+If you need to post-process the binary, use `post_install_cmd` (not supported on Android.bp).
 The related `post_install_tool` will add a dependency on a script which can be referred to in `post_install_cmd` as `${tool}`.
 An example of post-processing is to strip libraries of debug information.
 For any library it's advised to just run a single script to cover all post install actions.
 If different actions need to be taken in different circumstances, use `post_install_args` to pass the necessary arguments to the script (based on enabled features).

 When installing libraries and binaries, their dependencies are also installed.
 You can specify additional dependencies with